-Are you wondering what color to paint your basement brick walls?
+Are you wondering what colour to paint your basement brick walls?
 You may be considering paint for your basement brick walls whether your space is finished or unfinished.
 Today we will explore some possible paint solutions to get you started.
 We’ll also discuss how to paint the basement walls and share some paint tips and tricks on what colour to paint the basement walls to help you get the most out of your project.

 Let’s not completely rule out red brick walls for a basement.
-If you have red bricks and just want to dull the color down a bit, the next tip is for you.
+If you have red bricks and just want to dull the colour down a bit, the next tip is for you.
 I’m talking about the whitewash approach.
 This is perfect for the homeowner who wants to mute a brick wall without suppressing its natural beauty.
 Using whitewash paint and a sponge will give a semi-transparent look.
-This is unlike the solid paint color that is achieved by using a roller or paint brush.
+This is unlike the solid paint colour that is achieved by using a roller or paintbrush.

 Perhaps your goal is to create a red brick wall.
 Why not turn a boring concrete wall into a flashy red accent piece?
 A sponge or roller will help you out with this task.
 Being careful to paint only the surface of the existing brick, use a sponge or roller to create a red brick pattern.
 Be sure to leave the mortar untouched, unless your intent is to fill in this space as well.

-You may not be fussy on the paint color for an unfinished basement where the goal is solely waterproofing.
+You may not be fussy about the paint colour for an unfinished basement where the goal is solely waterproofing.
 Choosing a white, grey or blue tone may be sufficient for this type of space.
 It is more important to choose the right type of paint in this case.
-Use a paint labelled for waterproofing below grade masonry when waterproofing a basement brick wall.
+Use a paint labelled for waterproofing below-grade masonry when waterproofing a basement brick wall.

 I am now going to briefly outline the steps in painting basement brick walls.
 This is only a general guideline as masonry walls can differ greatly in terms of care and maintenance.
 Before starting your paint job, be sure to address any underlying moisture issues first.

-- Remove all traces of mold and mildew.
-A mild bleach solution is effective in removing mold and mildew from brick wall surfaces.
+- Remove all traces of mould and mildew.
+A mild bleach solution is effective in removing mould and mildew from brick wall surfaces.

 - Allow walls to dry completely.

-- Repair any holes or cracks in the walls with a concrete fill.
+- Repair any holes or cracks in the walls with concrete fill.

 - Stand back and admire your handy work!